A note on distinct distances: Distinct distance subsets

 \subsection{Proof of Theorem~\ref{main}}

 Let $H_{a,d,r}(t)$ be the inverse function of $h_{a,d,r}(n)$.
-More precisely, $H_{a,d,r}(t)$ is the minimum $n$ such that any set of $n$ points, that lie on some $d$-dimensional irreducible variety $V$ of degree $r$, contains a subset of $t$ points for which all the non-zero volumes of the $\binom{t}{a}$ subsets of size $a$ are distinct.
-Conlon et al.~\cite{CF} proved the following relation. \begin{lemma}[{\bf Conlon et al.~\cite{CF}}] For all integers $r, d\ge 1$ and $a\ge 2$, there exist positive integers $r'$ and $j$ such that, for all integers $t\ge a$,
+More precisely, $H_{a,d,r}(t)$ is the minimum $n$ such that, for any $d$-dimensional irreducible variety $V$ of degree $r$, any set of $n$ points lying on $V$ contains a subset of $t$ points for which all the non-zero $(a-1)$-dimensional volumes of the $\binom{t}{a}$ subsets of size $a$ are distinct.
+Conlon, Fox, Gasarch, Harris, Ulrich, and Zbarsky~\cite{CF} proved the following relation. \begin{lemma}[{\bf \cite[Theorem 4.2]{CF}}] For all integers $r, d\ge 1$ and $a\ge 2$, there exist positive integers $r'=r'(a,d,r)$ and $C=C(a,d,r)$, such that, for all integers $t\ge a$,

 \end{lemma}